alinahid477/tapwizard/README.md

 - account in tanzunet (https://login.run.pivotal.io/login).
 If you dont have an account create one (it's free). ***NEEDED for TAP.
 NOT needed for TCE App Toolkit***
 - download `tanu framework` (https://network.pivotal.io/products/tanzu-application-platform/), and place the tar in `binaries` directory ***NEEDED for TAP.
 NOT needed for TCE App Toolkit***
-- download `cluster essential for vmware tanzu` (https://network.pivotal.io/products/tanzu-cluster-essentials) and place the tgz in `binaries` directory. ***NEEDED for TAP.
-NOT needed for TCE App Toolkit***
 - download `tap gui` (https://network.pivotal.io/products/tanzu-application-platform/#/releases/1095326/file_groups/6091) ***NEEDED for TAP.
 NOT needed for TCE App Toolkit***
     - untar the tar.gz
     - create a git public repository and clone it
     - add the untar-ed/inflated contents to the git repo and push the untar (eg: blank or yelp)
     - grab the url of catalog-info.yaml (eg: https://github.com/alinahid477/tap-gui/blob/main/blank/catalog-info.yaml) and keep it handy.
+- If you are deploying TAP on a NON-TKG flavoured K8s cluser you may need `cluster essential for vmware tanzu`.
+Details in the doco: https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.3/cluster-essentials/GUID-deploy.html
+    - If need to deploy cluster essential then Download `cluster essential for vmware tanzu` (https://network.pivotal.io/products/tanzu-cluster-essentials) and place the tgz in `binaries` directory. ***NEEDED for TAP.
+NOT needed for TCE App Toolkit***